iwakoscott/recipes/hanks-cookies.md

 - Use parchment paper.
 - Do not double recipe.
 - These cookies are meant to be large.
 They are a bit fussy but work it.

+## Satoshi's Notes:
+- For soft and chewy cookies, I recommend shaping the cookie dough into disks and refrigerating over night.